The babysitter and the man upstairs

 The babysitter and the man upstairs—also known as the babysitter or the sitter—is an urban legend that dates back to the 1960s about a teenage babysitter who receives telephone calls that turn out to be coming from inside the house.
-The basic story line has been adapted a number of times in movies.
+The basic storyline has been adapted a number of times in movies.

 Origins

 The legend dates as far back as the 1960s, with its exact original inspiration not entirely certain.
 However, the 1950 unsolved murder of teenage babysitter Janett Christman in Columbia, Missouri, seems to have been an influence, at the very least on later versions via media adaptations.

 Days before her 14th birthday, Christman took a babysitting job for a couple, during which she was sexually assaulted and killed by an unknown assailant.
 One suspect, 27-year-old Robert Mueller, was an acquaintance of both Christman and the couple she was sitting for.
 Mueller had previously employed Christman as a sitter and was playing cards with the couple on the night of the murder; he left early, claiming he needed to take care of a sick child at home but was determined not to have gone home at that time.
 Christman called the police with screams for help, but they did not learn her address.
 When the couple returned, the porch light was on and the front door unlocked, implying Christman had let her attacker in.
 A side window had been unnecessarily broken out with a garden hoe stowed inside the house.